AnnabethS/advent-of-code-2021/README.md

 both parts, with only minor tweaks for part 2
 - spent a while on part 2 fixing an overflow, due to the values overflowing an int

+### Day 11

+- easiest day for a while, the diff between part 1 and 2 is like a few lines almost overengineered a solution with a queue of flashed octopi but the puzzle input is only 10*10 so its really unessecary.